While it's considered an intermediate ride, there are some stunt opportunities and challenges.

 Water: none

-Camping: multiple primitive spots throughout the Sand Flats area
+Camping: only in designated campgrounds, throughout the Sand Flats area

 The Raptor Route consists of: